Show Me Value

 The university has increased tuition on average only 2.3 percent during the last five years, compared to 6 percent in surrounding states.

-Nationally for the 2010–11 academic year, the annual cost for undergraduate tuition, room and board at public four-year institutions was estimated to cost 51 percent less than at private four-year institutions.
+Nationally for the 2012–13 academic year, the average annual cost for undergraduate tuition, fees, room and board at public four-year institutions was estimated to cost 50 percent less than at private four-year institutions.
 Source

 In addition, the university conducts 96% of the research conducted at Missouri's four-year public institutions; provides more than $60 million annually in unreimbursed health care; offers a broad scope of Extension services; and creates new jobs through economic development.